 OGR invites bright, innovative, and talented students to participate in our summer (Undergraduate Scholars) or postbaccalaureate (Extensive Study) research programs.
 The goal of OGR is to increase the number of underrepresented students who pursue PhDs in genomics and related fields.
 Interested students may apply to:

-Undergraduate Scholars Program Application deadline: February 28, 2017
+Undergraduate Scholars Program Application deadline has passed.

 A 10-week summer program focused on engaging students in research and intensive academic enhancement/graduate school preparation workshops.
 The program dates for 2017 are May 31 - August 2.